HQSquantumsimulations/qoqo_aqt/qoqo_aqt/README.md

 ## Contributing

 We welcome contributions to the project.
 If you want to contribute code, please have a look at CONTRIBUTE.md for our code contribution guidelines.

+## OpenSSL

+Acknowledgments related to using OpenSSL for http requests:

+"This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/)."

+This product includes cryptographic software written by Eric Young (eay@cryptsoft.com).
+This product includes software written by Tim Hudson (tjh@cryptsoft.com).